-An easy salami appetizer is perfect for snacking and entertaining: slices of Hard Salami and Genoa Salami and cheese wrapped around an olive.
+An easy salami appetizer is perfect for snacking and entertaining: slices of salami and cheese wrapped around an olive.
 These are always the first to disappear at any party!

 This recipe was sponsored by Collective Bias, Inc. and Margherita Meats.
 I am super excited to share it with you, as it's one of our FAVORITE easy appetizers!